Fayhen/flask-url-shorter/README.md

 You're all set.

-You also have the option to erase the database and populate it with a few URLs from a static CSV file in the assets directory, with the commands below.
+You also have the option to erase the database or populate it with a few URLs from a static CSV file in the assets directory, with the commands below.
 Note that erasing the database is irreversible.

 ```
 flask destroy-db